o3de/o3de.org/content/docs/user-guide/assets/builder/create-jobs.md

 ---
-linkTitle: Create Jobs
+linkTitle: CreateJobs
-title: Python Asset Builder Create Jobs
+title: Python Asset Builder CreateJobs
-description: Create process job information for Asset Processor with Create Jobs in Python Asset Builder.
+description: Create process job information for Asset Processor with CreateJobs in Python Asset Builder.
 weight: 300
 toc: true
 ---

-Create Jobs generates asset processing jobs for **Asset Processor**.
+CreateJobs generates asset processing jobs for **Asset Processor**.
 When Asset Processor detects a new or updated source asset and determines the appropriate **Asset Builder** to process the source asset, it sends a `CreateJobsRequest` that contains information about the source asset, including its path, to the Asset Builder.
 The Asset Builder responds with a `CreateJobsResponse` that contains `JobDescriptor` structures, and source and job dependencies.

 ## CreateJobsRequest